 It is the responsibility of staff to ensure that no food or drink is consumed near ICT equipment.
 Staff should check that all ICT equipment is stored securely and that laptops are locked away at the end of each day.
-Any faults or problems with schools computers should be reported directly to the computing subject leader or the school Business Manager.
-These problems will then be reported to the schools ICT Maintenance company (TurnITon) via their portal.
+Any faults or problems with school computers should be reported directly to the computing subject leader or the Headteacher.
+These problems will then be reported to the schools ICT Maintenance company (TurnItOn) via their portal.